ethereum/EIPs/EIPS/eip-draft-blake2b-f-precompile.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->

-This EIP introduces a new precompiled contract which implements the compression function F used in the BLAKE2b cryptographic hashing algorithm, for the purpose of allowing interoperability between the Zcash blockchain and the EVM, and introducing more flexible cryptographic hash primitives to the EVM.
+This EIP introduces a new precompiled contract which implements the compression function `F` used in the BLAKE2b cryptographic hashing algorithm, for the purpose of allowing interoperability between the EVM and Zcash, as well as introducing more flexible cryptographic hash primitives to the EVM.

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->